 Government urged to support 1.9 million furloughed workers as scheme winds down

-Unemployment set to rise as low-income households also face hit from universal credit cut and energy price rise
+Unemployment set to rise as low-income households also face hit from Universal Credit cut and energy price rise

-Ministers have been urged to do more to support struggling households when the furlough scheme ends next month, with economists warning that 1.9 million workers are in a “critical” position.
+Ministers have been urged to do more to support struggling households when the furlough scheme ends next month as economists warn that 1.9 million workers are in a “critical” position.

 The call for extra help comes after Rishi Sunak confirmed this week that the central pillar of the government’s financial support, which has helped fund 11 million people’s wages since the pandemic began, will end as planned on 30 September.

-A £20-a-week uplift to universal credit is also to be withdrawn, reducing the incomes of some of the poorest households while a cap on household energy bills will rise October, pushing up bills for millions of people.
+A £20-a-week uplift to Universal Credit is also to be withdrawn, reducing the incomes of some of the poorest households while a cap on household energy bills will rise October, pushing up bills for millions.

 Debt charities also warned that more than half a million renters are thought to be in arrears and will no longer be protected from the threat of eviction as they have been during the pandemic.

-Problems are not limited to individuals; businesses too are saddled with billions of pounds of debt.
-Retailers have built up £2.9bn in rent debt, much of which accrued during periods where they were required by law to be closed.

-Theis risks are holding them back, preventing investment in stores and jobs, and potentially hastening the demise of the high street, experts warn.
+Problems are not limited to individuals; businesses are saddled with billions of pounds of debt.
+Retailers have built up £2.9bn in rent debt, much of which accrued during periods where they were required to be closed by law.
+Experts warn they are prevented from investment in stores and jobs, potentially hastening the demise of the high street.

 Despite the gloom, the most apocalyptic economic forecasts have not materialised.
-Last year, the most pessimistic pundits estimated that more than 4 million people would be out of work, ushering in an era of mass unemployment not witnessed since the nadir of the early 1980s recession.
+Last year, the most pessimistic pundits estimated that more than four million people would be out of work, ushering in an era of mass unemployment not witnessed since the nadir of the early 1980s recession.

 The extension of furlough and a rebound in economic activity has meant that the peak is now expected to be much lower.
 However, problems have still been stored up and, economists say, the scale of them is hard to determine.